-Patent prosecution is the process of drafting the application, which is a detailed written description of the invention, filing it with various patent offices, and answering requests for additional information from the Patent Office, engaging in a didactic process with the Patent Examiner(s), all in an effort to obtain a patent from a Patent Office, including, here in the United States, the US Patent and Trademark Office.
+“Patent Prosecution” might sound like “litigation” but that is actually the transactional process of drafting the patent application, which includes a detailed written description of the invention and claims specifically encapsulating that which you consider to be the invention, filing it with various patent offices around the world, answering requests for additional information from the Patent Office, and engaging in a didactic process with the Patent Examiner(s), all in an effort to obtain a patent from a Patent Office, which includes here in the United States, the US Patent and Trademark Office.

 We have close and long-standing relationships with patent attorneys in most other countries throughout the world.
 If you need or want to obtain a patent in any country outside the United States, Hankin Patent Law can interface on your behalf with attorneys in those countries to provide you with the broadest and best possible protection.

 Mr. Hankin’s strong and broad scientific background allows him to understand and discuss patent issues with engineers and scientists in many different disciplines.
-Mr. Hankin’s undergraduate training in Biology, Chemistry, and Physics (he also taught High School Chemistry and Physics for three years) and his Masters in Biology has equipped him to work with clients in such diverse areas: as chemical vapor deposition of transition metals; inkjet printers; dental bleaching and dental/surgical lasers; preventing drinks from spilling on airplane tray tables; desalinating water using the laws of nature (and no additional energy input); and food chemistry including making meat more palatable by slaughtering happier animals (no, really) and perfecting the method of keeping the chocolate layer of pudding from bleeding into the vanilla layer of pudding before the eater is ready for the spoon to disrupt the barrier, to name just a few.
+Mr. Hankin’s undergraduate training in Biology, Chemistry, and Physics (he also taught High School Chemistry and Physics for three years) and his Masters in Biology have equipped him to work with clients in such diverse areas: as chemical vapor deposition of transition metals; inkjet printers; dental bleaching and dental/surgical lasers; preventing drinks from spilling on airplane tray tables; desalinating water using the laws of nature (and no additional energy input); and food chemistry including making meat more palatable by slaughtering happier animals (no, really) and perfecting the method of keeping the chocolate layer of pudding from bleeding into the vanilla layer of pudding before the eater is ready for the spoon to disrupt the barrier, to name just a few.

 Contact Hankin Patent Law for information on how we can help you protect your valuable patents.
-If you are in need of an Orange County patent attorney you need the lawyers at Hankin Patent Law.
+If you are in need of an Orange County patent lawyer you need the lawyers at Hankin Patent Law.